reapp/reapp/README.md

 /config (optional)
 ```

-`/app/app.js` is your entry point.
+By default `/app/app.js` is your entry point.
 Everything in the app folder should be pretty
 self-explanatory. `/assets` contains static assets as explained in the [Running & Building](#running-and-building)
 section.
 In general, you'll place your assets into `shared` or the specific platform
 subdirectory.